Introduction to Research Methods and Statistics

 Mode of instruction

-8 2-hour lectures and 8 2-hour compulsory work group sessions.
+Seven 2-hour lectures and seven 2-hour mandatory workgroup sessions.

-You should attend at least 6 of 8 workgroups.
+You should attend at least five out of seven workgroups.

-A written examination assesses students’ theoretical and factual knowledge of causal inference in field experiments.
+A written examination assesses students’ knowledge of causal inference in field studies.
 This examination consists of multiple-choice and essay questions (weight: 60% of the final grade).
-A short written paper assesses the application of this knowledge to the validity of the conclusions of a published field study (weight: 40% of the final grade).
+A short written paper assesses application of this knowledge to the validity of the conclusions of a published field study (weight: 40% of the final grade).
 Adequate active participation during the workgroups is an overall requirement for being awarded a final grade.

 Rosenbaum, P. R. (2017).
 Observation and experiment.
 An introduction to causal inference.
 Cambridge (MA): Harvard University Press.
 ISBN: 9780674975576.